Are you running an online business and need a reliable solution to help spur a subscription to your site?

 Choosing the Best WordPress Membership Plugins

 Let’s compare the features, costs, advantages, and disadvantages of WordPress membership plugins.

 Ultimate Membership Pro is a plugin with extensive membership options.
 It allows you to set up and work with many membership levels based on a free subscription and recurring payments.

 Price: The plugin provides a one-time purchase, costing $59.
-The developers also offer a package with add-ons, which will cost $149 per year.
+The developers also offer a package with add-ons, which costs $149 per year.

-The package of add-ons includes two-factor authentication, widget restriction, payment reminders, and more.
+The add-ons package includes two-factor authentication, widget restriction, payment reminders, and more.